-Each student must upload the business plan assignments to receive credit.
-One version per team, but EACH team member is individually responsible for uploading it in order to receive credit.
+Each student must submit the marketing plan assignments in Canvas to receive credit.
+One version per team, but EACH team member is individually responsible for submitting it in order to receive credit.
 Each person on the team receives the same grade for the work (as long as they submitted the assignment.)
-In other words, if someone didn't contribute to a section, you don't do your team any favors if you provide them with a copy just so they have something to submit.
+In other words, if someone didn't contribute to a section, you don't do your team any favors if you provide them with a copy to be nice just so they have something to submit.
 (This is called "rewarding bad behavior", and usually ensures you'll only get more of the same, so don't do it!)
 If someone fails to upload the assignment, that individual will receive a "0" -- this usually helps prevent "free-loader" problems.